 How long can I continue?

-- For individuals who lose coverage due to termination of employment, retirement, layoff, strike, or reduction in work hours, the maximum continuation period is 18 months from the qualifying event date.
+- 18 months from the qualifying event date for individuals who lose coverage due to termination of employment, retirement, layoff, strike, or reduction in work hours.

 - Exception: Individuals who were disabled prior to or within the first 60 days of COBRA coverage may be eligible to continue for a maximum of 29 months (contact COBRA directly about Disability Extension)

-- For qualified dependents who would otherwise lose coverage due to divorce, legal separation, employee’s death, loss of dependent status or employee’s loss of group coverage due to Medicare entitlement, the maximum continuation is 36 months from the qualifying event date.
+- 36 months from the qualifying event date for qualified dependents who lose coverage due to divorce, legal separation, employee's death, loss of dependent status, or employee's loss of group coverage due to Medicare entitlement.

 How do I elect COBRA coverage?

-In order to continue coverage for yourself and/or your qualified dependents, including spouse/partner, you must complete a continuation election form (which you will receive from UPMC Benefit Management Services, not the University of Pittsburgh) within 60 days of the date of the notice or 60 days from the date of termination of coverage, whichever is later.
+In order to continue coverage for yourself and your qualified dependents, you must complete a continuation election form from UPMC Benefit Management Services within 60 days of the date of the notice or 60 days from the date of termination of coverage, whichever is later.
 If you mail your election form after this deadline, continuation will be denied.